HarryYJYan/short-form-video-narrative-analysis/README.md

 ## Acknowledgments

 - Thanks to all participants who contributed their time to this research
-- [Additional acknowledgments for funding, collaborators, etc.]
+- Sample data provided for analysis demonstration and method validation